jopamo/texxy2/README.md

-# FeatherPad
+# Texxy

 ## Overview

-FeatherPad (by Pedram Pourang, a.k.a.
+Texxy (by Pedram Pourang, a.k.a.
 Tsu Jan <tsujan2000@gmail.com>) is a lightweight Qt plain-text editor for Linux.
 It is independent of any desktop environment and has:

   * Drag-and-drop support, including tab detachment and attachment;
   * X11 virtual desktop awareness (using tabs on current desktop but opening a new window on another);